About the NAACP

 SPRINGFIELD, MA BRANCH:

-The Springfield Branch was chartered in 1918 and has been at the forefront of the struggle for civil rights throughout the Western Massachusetts Region for over nine decades.
+The Springfield Branch was chartered in 1918 and has been at the forefront of the struggle for civil rights throughout the Western Massachusetts Region for over a century.